 Though the entire Biloxi Marsh was an amazing experience, two spots in particular really stood out.
 Hendon had me steer behind a horseshoe-shaped island to a sizable dip in the bottom right off the shore.
 Here, large trout lay in wait to ambush bait passing with the tide.
 I was first to cast my topwater plug into the zone, and a big trout crashed it but missed the hooks!
 I couldn’t believe it!
 How could a fish miss those hooks?
 While I was griping about the missed fish, Hendon pitched in his bait — and hooked up.
 It was a beauty of a trout, evident when it launched from the water.
 There was just one problem — I had no landing net.
 Hendon led the fish boat-side, reached down and took a wrap on the leader.
 But before he could hoist the fish into the boat, it surged and broke the line.

 The next memorable spot was where we staked with the Power-Pole and fished a point where water was funneled in from a vast shallow expanse.
 For a bit the action was fast, and we caught trout on topwaters and soft-plastics.
 Hendon also scored a couple of nice flounder.
 When that spot ceased to produce, we fished another section of shoreline.
 By day’s end, we had released plenty of trout and kept enough plump ones for the big fish dinner Carter was hosting back at the Isle later that evening.
 And need I even describe how delicious these fresh-caught trout were?

-Lures: Trigger X or Gulp! soft-plastics: chartreuse-pepper glow paddle-tail minnow and New Penny shrimp.
+- Lures: Gulp! soft-plastics: chartreuse-pepper glow paddle-tail minnow and New Penny shrimp.
 Both baits paired with a quarter-ounce jig head.